5-Year-Old Boy Crushed To Death At Atlanta Rotating Restaurant Atop Westin Peachtree Plaza Hotel

 “The number of people who were helping was amazing,” Pickard said.
 “They were moving furniture, they were pulling chairs—chairs that were bolted to the floor—they were pulling them up to try to get the child out.”

-When emergency responders arrived at the rotating restaurant, they rushed Charlie — who was unconscious — to Grady Memorial Hospital, where he later died from a head injury.
+When emergency responders arrived at the rotating restaurant, they rushed Charlie—who was unconscious—to Grady Memorial Hospital, where he later died from a head injury.

 Pickard said the boy’s death was “very tragic.”